kevinrodbe/library/content/06-versioning.md

 end
 ```

-We were able to remove duplicate code and all our tests should still pass.
-You can now use **API::BaseController** to place any code common to all API versions, like authentication, auditing, logging, etc.
+We were able to remove the duplicate code and all our tests should still pass.
+We can now use **API::BaseController** for code common to all API versions.

 We can use a similar approach for code that needs to be shared within only a specific version.

+### VersionController

 Suppose version 2 of our API needs some special logging feature for auditing reasons.
-We will place the code for that under a base controller that's specific used for version 2.
-We'll call it **API::V2::VersionController**:
+We can't place this feature on **API::BaseController** because we don't want it to run on previous API versions.
+We'll create a new abstract controller that's specific for version 2.
+Let's call it **API::V2::VersionController**:

 ```ruby
 # app/controllers/api/v2/version_controller.rb